-The status register write disable (SRWD) bit is operated in conjunction with the Write Protect (\overline{W}) signal.
-When the status register write disable (SRWD) bit is set to '1', and Write Protect (\overline{W}) is driven Low, the non-volatile bits of the status register (SRWD, BP2, BP1, BP0) become read-only bits.
-In such a state, as the write status register (WRSR) instruction is no longer accepted for execution, the definition of the size of the write protected area cannot be further modified.
+The Status Register Write Disable (SRWD) bit is operated in conjunction with the Write Protect (\overline{W}) signal.
+When the Status Register Write Disable (SRWD) bit is set to '1', and Write Protect (\overline{W}) is driven Low, the non-volatile bits of the Status Register (SRWD, BP1, BP0) become read-only bits.
+In such a state, as the Write Status Register (WRSR) instruction is no longer accepted for execution, the definition of the size of the Write Protected area cannot be further modified.

-Table 8.
-Status register format(1) (2) (3)
+Table 9.
+Status Register format(1) (2)

-b7 b0 SRWD 0 0 BP2 BP1 BP0 WEL WIP I
+b7 b0 SRWD 0 0 0 BP1 BP0 WEL (3) WIP (3)

-^{1.} WEL (write enable latch) and WIP ((write in program) are volatile read-only bits (WEL is set and reset by specific instructions; WIP is automatically set and reset by the internal logic of the device).
+- 1. SRWD = Status Register Write Protect bit; BP0, BP1 = block protect bits (only available with T9HX). - 2.
+The BP bits and the SRWD bit exist only in the T9HX process. - 3.
+WEL (Write Enable Latch) and WIP (Write In Progress) are volatile read-only bits (WEL is set and reset by specific instructions; WIP is automatically set and reset by the internal logic of the device).